 - There’s a small list of excluded properties

 - You can stay any day of the week

 - To redeem you have to call 1-800-446-6677 and mention your award code

 Just for having the Hilton Business Amex you receive complimentary Hilton Honors Gold status.
 This is the lowest annual fee card that offers Gold status with Hilton without any spending requirement.

 For someone who occasionally stays at Hiltons, Gold status is excellent, as it offers the following benefits:

-- Free breakfast and/or executive lounge access (for 2022 you get a food & beverage credit in lieu of this at properties in the United States)
+- Free breakfast and/or executive lounge access (you get a food & beverage credit in lieu of this at properties in the United States)

 - Late check-out, subject to availability

 You can earn Hilton’s top-tier Diamond status for spending on this card.
 If you spend $40,000 on the card in a calendar year you’ll earn top tier Hilton Honors Diamond status, which comes with the following perks: